-- AD 18th century: - Newton's Classical Mechanics: A theory of mechanics based on observations and measurements - AD 19th Century: - Electricity, Magnetism, and Thermodynamics - Late AD 19th and early 20th century (Modern Physics Era) - Einstein's theory of relativity: Generalized theory of space, time, and energy (mechanics) - Quantum Mechanics: Theory of atomic phenomena - Physics has come very far, very fast, and is still progressing, yet we've got a long way to go - What is matter made of? - How do matters get mass? - How and why do matters interact with each other? - How is universe created?
+- AD 18th century: - Newton's Classical Mechanics: A theory of mechanics based on observations and measurements, , concepts of many kinematic parameters, including force - First unification of forces planetary forces and forces on the Earth - AD 19th Century: - Electricity, Magnetism, and Thermodynamics - Late AD 19th and early 20th century (Modern Physics Era) - Einstein's theory of relativity: Generalized theory of space, time, and energy (mechanics) - Quantum Mechanics: Theory of atomic phenomena - Physics has come very far, very fast, and is still progressing, yet we've got a long way to go - What is matter made of? - How do matters get mass? - How and why do matters interact with each other? - How is universe created?